Which Battery for an Electric Fishing Reel?

 I recommend keeping your reel battery separate from your trolling motor battery.
 It doesn’t matter if you run out of battery for your reel because you can always retrieve it manually, but if you run out of battery for your motor, you may need to row a long way home.

-Electric reels can draw up to 30 amps, draining smaller batteries very quickly.
-If you are using a small motorcycle battery, this can drain it in a matter of minutes.
+Electric reels can draw up to 30 amps, quickly draining smaller batteries.
+If you are using a small motorcycle battery, this can drain it in minutes.
 A standard car battery may last several hours, but a deep-cycle marine battery will last all day.

 The table below shows the amp draw of the most popular electric fishing reels on the market at the moment: